atabariscanalp/takemeto.party/README.md

 ## How to run locally

-> **NOTE:** Right now I don't know what to do with env variables like GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET, so for a short time use your own variables.
-I'll take care of it in a short time.

 First clone the project to a local directory.

->For front end next app
+* For front end next app

 ```
 cd paris
 ```